© New Phytologist Trust

-We welcome colour figures, which will be published in full colour in the online article completely free of charge (note that from the first issue of 2012, this journal will be published in an online-only format; the print version will cease to exist).
+There are no colour charges and we welcome colour figures, which will be published in full colour in the online article.
 Figures submitted in black-and-white will be published as such in the online article.
 Please ensure that where colour figures are submitted, that their legends make reference to colour where necessary.
 To ensure optimal reproduction of your colour figure, please ensure that the file is provided in RGB format.

 Citations in the text should take the following format:

 Single author (Porter, 2013); two-author (Abraham & Elbaum, 2013); and three or more authors (Sinkkonen et al., 2012).
 Where different references would appear identical when cited in this manner, use letters after the date in the citations and reference list (Secco et al., 2012a,b).
 Where two authors have the same last name, add their initials (F. J. Zhao et al., 2010).
 Order lists of references in date order (oldest first), and alphabetically when of the same date: (Rokas et al., 2003; Kocot et al., 2011; Smith et al., 2011; Struck et al., 2011).